Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

-Figure~\ref{fig:torqued_mstar} (bottom left) shows the minimum pericenter distances, $\dperimin$.
-Although all three samples show similar behaviour to Figure~\ref{fig:peri_dn}, with increasing pericenter distance with increasing $\Mstar$, the growing pericenter population is biased to the smallest $\dperimin$.
-The shrinking pericenter sub-sample is generally consistent with the total sample, with typical values spanning $\dperimin \approx 35 - 90 \kpc$, while $\dperimin$ for growing pericenter satellites is $10 - 25 \kpc$ smaller, ranging from $\dperimin \approx 25 - 35 \kpc$.
-Thus, satellites with growing pericenters orbited closer to the host galaxy.
-Again, $\approx 30$ per cent of satellites with growing pericenters experienced rapid increases in $\ell$ during their first apocenter or slightly after $\dperimin$.
-Likely, other important factors contribute to the larger differences between the pericenter metrics, such as the evolving MW-mass host potential, gravitational interactions with other satellite galaxies, and mergers, Figures~\ref{fig:torqued_orbits} hints at, as we plan to explore in future work.
+Figure~\ref{fig:torqued_mstar} (bottom left) shows the minimum pericentre distances, $\dperimin$.
+Although all three samples show similar behaviour to Figure~\ref{fig:peri_dn}, with increasing pericentre distance with increasing $\Mstar$, the growing pericentre population is biased to the smallest $\dperimin$.
+The shrinking pericentre sub-sample is generally consistent with the total sample, with typical values spanning $\dperimin \approx 35 - 90 \kpc$, while $\dperimin$ for growing pericentre satellites is $10 - 25 \kpc$ smaller, ranging from $\dperimin \approx 25 - 35 \kpc$.
+Thus, satellites with growing pericentres orbited closer to the host galaxy.
+Again, $\approx 30$ per cent of satellites with growing pericentres experienced rapid increases in $\ell$ during their first apocentre or slightly after $\dperimin$.
+Likely, other important factors contribute to the larger differences between the pericentre metrics, such as the evolving MW-mass host potential, gravitational interactions with other satellite galaxies, and mergers, Figures~\ref{fig:torqued_orbits} hints at, as we plan to explore in future work.

 Figure~\ref{fig:torqued_mstar} (top right) shows the specific angular momentum at $z = 0$.
-Because the growing and shrinking pericenter sub-samples fell into their MW-mass halo earlier, we expect them to have smaller $\ell$.
-However, the growing pericenters having modestly higher $\ell$ at $z = 0$ at most masses, again reflecting that they have scattered to larger $\ell$ by today.
+Because the growing and shrinking pericentre sub-samples fell into their MW-mass halo earlier, we expect them to have smaller $\ell$.
+However, the growing pericentres having modestly higher $\ell$ at $z = 0$ at most masses, again reflecting that they have scattered to larger $\ell$ by today.

 Figure~\ref{fig:torqued_mstar} (bottom right) shows the specific orbital total energy, $E$.
 Consistent with their earlier infall, both sub-samples with $\Nperi > 1$ are on more bound orbits today than the total population, at least at $\Mstar < 10^{7.25} \Msun$.
-Any systematic differences between the growing and shrinking pericenters are modest, given the scatter, so we conclude that there are no clear differences in specific orbital total energy at $z = 0$.
+Any systematic differences between the growing and shrinking pericentres are modest, given the scatter, so we conclude that there are no clear differences in specific orbital total energy at $z = 0$.